djcunningham0/dannycunningham.com/content/posts/2024-09-01-ffb-kicker-scoring/index.md

 date = 2024-09-01
-tags = ["data analysis", "fantasy football"] draft = false
+tags = ["data analysis", "fantasy football"] draft = false description = "Another year, another request for fantasy football rule changes.
+This time some people want to use a new scoring system for kickers.
+Let's (over)analyze how it would impact scoring."
 +++

 I've been running a fantasy football league for the past... too many years to count.